A framework for building your loyalty program, based on best practices and gaming theory

 It's simple, but not too simple.

-NOTICE: This canvas does not address the functionalities of your Marketing Automation Platform, nor the segmentation you may want to create.
+Note This canvas does not address the functionalities of your Marketing Automation Platform, nor the segmentation or the winning ideas.
+Those you can only learn experimenting and collecting data properly!

 1/4 How to use triggers?